jtannas/katachi/docs/docs/WhatIsKatachi.md

 This tool is all about defining the shape of your data.

-I wanted it to be as approachable and easy-to-use as possible.
+I built it to be as approachable and easy-to-use as possible.

 Keeping with the approachable feel, the usual words of schema, definition, or validator all felt too formal.
 Since Ruby originated in Japan, I looked up the Japanese word for shape.
 It came back as 形 (katachi).